Awale-Abdi/Computer-Vision-Business-Analytics-Project-Dataiku/README.md

 <h1 align="center">🧥 Real-Time Winterwear Detection Using Computer Vision & Dataiku</h1>

 ## 📊 Overview
-This solo-developed project leverages computer vision and Dataiku’s machine learning platform to detect seasonal clothing patterns—specifically winterwear—using a curated dataset of real-world images.
+This project leverages computer vision and Dataiku’s machine learning platform to detect seasonal clothing patterns—specifically winterwear—using a curated dataset of real-world images.
 By identifying when people begin wearing jackets, the model supports real-time business decisions in inventory planning, marketing, and supply chain agility.
 This project bridges machine learning and commercial insight, offering a data-driven alternative to traditional trend forecasting in the fashion industry.

 ## 🚀 Highlights
 - Achieved **82% precision** using a **Fastest R-CNN** model within **Dataiku** after just 3 training epochs.